gnappo1/gnappo1.github.io/_posts/2018-05-14-js_partial_application_and_currying.markdown

 ```

-Currying and partial application are widely used when it comes to function composition!
+Currying and partial application are widely used, especially when it comes to function composition!
 Function composition will be the subject of my next blog post and I'll explain how what we discussed today helps us writing complex functions combining pure, curried, smaller functions.